skipper-worldchallenge/executable/ReadMe.txt

   - Now Skipper dont have URL-Filtering DB, But Skipper can filter WebRequest by ACL that Client set, Filter Target:
       URL/Host/HttpHeader/Query/SrcIp/Port/DstIp/Port/DstCountry/Protocol/…
-  - Skipper can filter WebRequest by Snort Rules(outside direction only) and Reputation.
+  - Skipper can filter WebRequest by Snort Rules and Reputation. as forward-proxy: upstream-direction only(home_net->external_net),  as reverse-proxy: upstream-direction only(external_net->home_net)
+  * When blocking, this system doesnot display blocking-page, only disconnecting.
 4) Multiple Authentiations(LDAP/NTLM/Private)
 5) Detailed Logging for SIEM.
 6) Rich Setting GUI.